Skip to content

 Reason 2: Meetings Are Happening More Often—And Less How You Expect Them To

 The nature of work is changing.
 Individual-led tasks are giving way to team-based, collaborative work.
-Two-thirds of organizations estimate that their employees are collaborating between 60 and 80 percent of the time!
+Two-thirds of organizations estimate that their employees collaborate between 60 and 80 percent of the time!
 That means employees are looking for meeting spaces more often, but they’re looking for more intimate and casual spaces than they used to.

 In fact, over 35 percent of meetings only have two participants, yet fewer than 5 percent of meeting rooms are designed for just two people.